• Skip to primary navigation

 **Please note: Nutritional values serve as a guide only as values may vary.

-• For ultimate flavor, it's important to sear your chuck roast first on both sides before braising (SO IMPORTANT)
+• For ultimate flavor, it's important to sear your chuck roast FIRST on both sides before braising.

-• Building layers of flavor by seasoning each component of the stew for incredible flavor
+• You will build layers of flavor by seasoning each component of the stew from beginning to end and taste test.

 Nutrition